tjkemp/ubik-sentiment/README.md

 ```

-Finally try the model a sentence:
+Finally try the model with a sentence.

 ```sh